Hazardiusoms/assignment3_mst/README.md

 For disconnected graphs, Kruskal correctly identifies that no MST exists, while Prim may halt early due to unvisited vertices.

-3️⃣ Correctness Verification (Automated JUnit Tests)
+3️Correctness Verification (Automated JUnit Tests)

 The algorithms were validated with extensive automated tests covering correctness, performance, and consistency.